^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The following are the drugs of choice for the cellular (local) and systemic immune status.
+The drugs of choice for cellular (local) and systemic immune status are the following.

-IRS 19 - dosed aerosol for intranasal use, contains a lysate of inactivated bacteria of many species; has immunomodulating properties, stimulating the production of secretory immunoglobulins of class A and phagocytosis, increases the lysozyme content of the glands of the mucous membrane of the upper respiratory tract.
-It is indicated for the prophylaxis and treatment of infectious and inflammatory diseases of ENT organs and respiratory organs: rhinitis, pharyngitis, acute and chronic tonsillitis, laryngitis, as well as for prevention of acute respiratory disease, influenza, etc. It is also used in preparation for surgical intervention on the ENT organs as a preventive tool for preventing postoperative complications of inflammatory nature and optimizing the course of the postoperative period.
-Application: adults and children from 3 months of age for prevention prescribed 1 dose in each half of the nose 2 times a day for 2 weeks; with tonsillitis and exacerbations of chronic tonsillitis - 1 dose in each half of the nose 2-5 times a day until the symptoms of infection disappear.
-During the instillation of the drug, do not toss your head back!
+IRS 19 is a metered-dose aerosol for intranasal use, contains a lysate of inactivated bacteria of many species; has an immunomodulatory property, stimulating the production of secretory immunoglobulins of class A and phagocytosis, increases the content of lysozyme of the glands of the mucous membrane of the upper respiratory tract.
+Indicated for the prevention and treatment of infectious and inflammatory diseases of the ENT organs and respiratory organs: rhinitis, pharyngitis, acute and chronic tonsillitis, laryngitis, as well as for the prevention of acute respiratory infections, influenza, etc. It is also used in preparation for surgery on the ENT organs as a prophylactic agent to prevent postoperative inflammatory complications and optimize the course of the postoperative period.
+Application: adults and children from 3 months of age are prescribed 1 dose in each half of the nose 2 times a day for 2 weeks for prophylaxis; for sore throats and exacerbations of chronic tonsillitis - 1 dose in each half of the nose 2-5 times a day until the symptoms of infection disappear.
+Do not tilt your head back during instillation of the drug!

-Bronchomunal (Bronchomunal P for Children) - 1 capsule contains freeze-dried lysate of many bacteria, most commonly causing respiratory tract infections; has immunomodulating property.
-It stimulates macrophages, increases the number of circulating T-lymphocytes and antibodies IgA, IgG, and IgM on the mucous membrane of the body, including on the surface of palatine tonsils and upper respiratory tract as a whole.
-The drug stimulates the natural mechanisms of protecting the body from infectious diseases of the respiratory tract, reduces their frequency and severity, increases the humoral and cellular immunity.
-Application: per os in the morning on an empty stomach in an acute period of 1 capsule for 10 days.
-Children are prescribed Bronchomunal P. If the child can not swallow the capsule, then open it and dissolve the contents in a small amount of liquid (tea, milk, juice).
+Bronchomunal (Bronchomunal P for children) - 1 capsule contains lyophilized lysate of many bacteria that most often cause respiratory tract infections; has immunomodulatory properties.
+Stimulates macrophages, increases the number of circulating T-lymphocytes and IgA, IgG, and IgM antibodies on the mucous membrane of the body, including the surface of the tonsils and the upper respiratory tract as a whole.
+The drug stimulates the body's natural defense mechanisms against infectious diseases of the respiratory tract, reduces their frequency and severity, increases humoral and cellular immunity.
+Application: per os in the morning on an empty stomach in the acute period, 1 capsule for 10 days.
+Children are prescribed Bronchomunal P. If the child cannot swallow the capsule, it is opened and the contents are dissolved in a small amount of liquid (tea, milk, juice).
 If necessary, Bronchomunal can be used with antibiotics.

-Modern sulfonamide and antibiotic drugs with exacerbations of chronic tonsillitis and vulgar primary angina and their complications are crucial in the treatment of these diseases.
-Sulfanilamides have mainly bacteriostatic effect, the period of which, with the continued action of the bacteriostatic drug, ends with lysis, that is, the death of the microorganism.
+Modern sulfonamide and antibiotic drugs are of decisive importance in the treatment of these diseases in cases of exacerbation of chronic tonsillitis and vulgar primary tonsillitis and their complications.
+Sulfonamides have mainly a bacteriostatic effect, the period of which, with the continued action of the bacteriostatic drug, ends with lysis, i.e., the death of the microorganism.
 Antibiotics have bacteriostatic and bactericidal properties.

-Preparations of the sulfanilamide series are synthetic chemotherapeutic agents, derivatives of sulfanilic acid.
+Sulfanilamide drugs are synthetic chemotherapeutic agents, derivatives of sulfanilic acid.
 They have a wide spectrum of antimicrobial action.
-The mechanism of their pharmacological action is that they block the acceptance of PABA-obligate "material" by microorganisms for their growth and reproduction and stop the synthesis of folates (folic acid derivatives-dihydrofolic acid and tetrahydrofolic acid, which is necessary for the formation of nucleic acids) due to the fact that sulfonamides having structural similarity with PABA and being its competitive antagonists are captured by a microbial cell and disrupt the formation of nucleic acids necessary for the reproduction of microorganisms.
-Preparations for the selection of the sulfonamide series used to treat many purulent-inflammatory diseases of the ENT organs are presented below.
+The mechanism of their pharmacological action is that they block the acceptance of PABA by microorganisms - an obligate "material" for their growth and reproduction and stop the synthesis of folates (folic acid derivatives - dihydrofolic acid and tetrahydrofolic acid, which is necessary for the formation of nucleic acids) due to the fact that sulfonamides, which have a structural similarity with PABA and are its competitive antagonists, are captured by the microbial cell and disrupt the formation of nucleic acids necessary for the reproduction of microorganisms.
+The drugs of choice of the sulfanilamide series, used to treat many purulent-inflammatory diseases of the ENT organs, are presented below.

 Sudfadimethoxin.
-It has antibacterial action (bacteriostatic), relatively slowly absorbed from the digestive tract.
-It is indicated for angina, sinusitis, otitis, meningitis, inflammatory diseases of the upper respiratory tract, etc. Usage: per os once a day: on the 1st day 1-2 g, in the following days, 0.5-1 g / day.
+Has an antibacterial effect (bacteriostatic), is absorbed from the gastrointestinal tract relatively slowly.
+Indicated for tonsillitis, sinusitis, otitis, meningitis, inflammatory diseases of the upper respiratory tract, etc. Application: per os once a day: on the 1st day 1-2 g, on subsequent days 0.5-1 g / day.

 Sulfadimidine.
-It has an antimicrobial, antibacterial property (bacteriostatic), it penetrates well into tissues, including into the lungs and into the cerebrospinal fluid.
-It is indicated for pneumococcal, meningococcal, streptococcal infections, diseases caused by E. Coli: tonsillitis, sinusitis, otitis media, meningitis, inflammatory processes in the airways, etc. Usage: per os, adults 1 g 4-6 times a day; children - at a rate of 0.1 g / kg per 1 reception, then 0.25 g / kg every 4, 6, 8 hours.
+Has antimicrobial, antibacterial properties (bacteriostatic), penetrates well into tissues, including the lungs and cerebrospinal fluid.
+Indicated for pneumococcal, meningococcal, streptococcal infections, diseases caused by E. coli: tonsillitis, sinusitis, otitis, meningitis, inflammatory processes in the respiratory tract, etc. Application: per os, adults 1 g 4-6 times a day; children - at the rate of 0.1 g / kg per 1 dose, then 0.25 g / kg every 4, 6, 8 hours.

-Sulfamonomethoxin.
-Has the same property as the previous two drugs.
-After ingestion, per os is rapidly absorbed from the digestive tract and distributed evenly throughout the tissues.
-It is indicated in cases of sore throats, erysipelas and other infections.
-Application: per os, adults 0.5-1 g 5-6 times a day; children under 1 year - 0.05-0.1 g per reception, 2-5 years - 0.2-0.3 g, 6-12 years - 0.3-0.5 grams.
-In a mixture with nonsulfazole, penicillin and ephedrine are sometimes used topically in acute purulent rhinitis.
+Sulfamonomethoxine.
+Has the same properties as the previous two drugs.
+After oral administration, it is quickly absorbed from the gastrointestinal tract and evenly distributed throughout the tissues.
+It is indicated for sore throats, erysipelas and other infections.
+Application: per os, adults 0.5-1 g 5-6 times a day; children under 1 year - 0.05-0.1 g per dose, 2-5 years - 0.2-0.3 g, 6-12 years - 0.3-0.5 g.
+In a mixture with norsulfazole, penicillin and ephedrine, it is sometimes used locally for acute purulent rhinitis.

-Antibiotics refer to chemotherapeutic substances formed by microorganisms and obtained from plant and animal tissues, as well as to their derivatives and synthetic analogues, selectively inhibiting the causative agents of infectious diseases or the development of malignant tumors; Many antibiotics also have the ability of indirect, indirect action on the body's defense mechanisms (immunomodulating effect) both in the direction of their amplification (immunostimulation) and in the direction of depression (immunosuppression).
-The massive use of antibiotics for decades on a global scale has led to a significant reduction in the incidence and mortality of many infectious diseases.
-The main problem that prevents the success of antibiotic treatment is the ability of microorganisms to develop resistance to them.
-The wide spread of resistant forms of microorganisms, primarily to penicillin, streptomycin, tetracycline, necessitates the introduction of new effective drugs into practice, as well as the rational use of pathogens existing on the basis of preliminary identification and their sensitivity to antibiotics (antibioticogram).
+Antibiotics are chemotherapeutic substances produced by microorganisms and obtained from plant and animal tissues, as well as their derivatives and synthetic analogues, selectively suppressing pathogens of infectious diseases or the development of malignant tumors; many antibiotics also have the ability to indirectly, mediately act on the body's defense mechanisms (immunomodulatory effect) both in the direction of their enhancement (immunostimulation) and in the direction of suppression (immunosuppression).
+The widespread use of antibiotics over decades on a global scale has led to a significant decrease in the incidence of many infectious diseases and mortality from them.
+The main problem that hinders the success of antibiotic treatment is the ability of microorganisms to develop resistance to them.
+The widespread use of resistant forms of microorganisms, primarily to penicillin, streptomycin, and tetracycline, necessitates the introduction of new effective drugs into practice, as well as the rational use of existing ones based on preliminary identification of pathogens and determination of their sensitivity to antibiotics (antibioticogram).

-For the treatment of chronic tonsillitis and its complications, the following antibiotics are recommended.
+The following antibiotics are recommended for the treatment of chronic tonsillitis and its complications.

 Beta-lactam antibiotics, combining penicillins and cephalosporins, which have a bactericidal property and high activity against primarily gram-positive bacteria.
-These antibiotics are able to penetrate into the cells of the body and act on the pathogens inside them.
-Characterized by low toxicity and good tolerability, even with long-term use in high doses, while the resistance of microorganisms during treatment develops slowly.
+These antibiotics are able to penetrate the body's cells and affect the pathogens inside them.
+They are characterized by low toxicity and good tolerability even with prolonged use in large doses, while the resistance of microorganisms develops slowly during treatment.

-Amoxicillin is a semisynthetic antibiotic of the group of penicillins of the third generation, which possesses a bactericidal property due to the inhibitory effect on transpeptidase and the disruption of the synthesis of peptidoglycan (the supporting protein of the cell wall of the microorganism in the period of division and growth), causes lysis of the microorganisms.
-Penetrates into most tissues, except for the unchanged GEB.
-Indications: respiratory tract infections and ENT organs (bronchitis, pneumonia, tonsillitis, acute otitis media, pharyngitis, sinusitis) and other organs and systems.
-Application: per os, adults and adolescents over 10 years - 500-700 mg 2 times a day; children from 3 to 10 years - 375 mg 2 times or 350 mg 3 times a day.
+Amoxicillin is a semi-synthetic antibiotic of the third-generation penicillin group, which has a bactericidal property due to the inhibitory effect on transpeptidase and disruption of the synthesis of peptidoglycan (the supporting protein of the cell wall of a microorganism during division and growth), causing lysis of microorganisms.
+Penetrates most tissues, except for the unchanged BBB.
+Indications: infections of the respiratory tract and ENT organs (bronchitis, pneumonia, tonsillitis, acute otitis media, pharyngitis, sinusitis) and other organs and systems.
+Application: per os, adults and adolescents over 10 years old - 500-700 mg 2 times a day; children from 3 to 10 years old - 375 mg 2 times or 350 mg 3 times a day.

 Amoxiclav.
-1 tablet, film-coated, contains amoxicillin 250 or 500 mg and potassium salt of clavulanic acid 125 mg.
-Powder for the preparation of 100 ml of suspension for reception per os in bottles of dark glass, contains 125 and 31.25 mg or 250 and 62.5 mg (for the preparation of a suspension of forte) of active substances, respectively.
-Lyophilized powder in flasks of 500 or 1000 mg of amoxicillin and 100 and 200 mg of potassium salt of clavulanic acid, respectively, for the preparation of an injection solution.
-Has the action of amoxicillin + inhibits beta-lactamase (clavulanic acid), which forms a stable inactivated complex with these enzymes and protects amoxicillin from the loss of antibacterial activity caused by the production of beta-lactamases by major pathogens and opportunistic microorganisms.
+1 film-coated tablet contains amoxicillin 250 or 500 mg and potassium salt of clavulanic acid 125 mg.
+Powder for the preparation of 100 ml of suspension for oral administration in dark glass vials contains 125 and 31.25 mg or 250 and 62.5 mg (for the preparation of forte suspension) of active substances, respectively.
+Lyophilized powder in vials of 500 or 1000 mg of amoxicillin and 100 and 200 mg of potassium salt of clavulanic acid, respectively, for the preparation of an injection solution.
+It has the effect of amoxicillin + inhibits beta-lactamases (clavulanic acid), which forms a stable inactivated complex with the specified enzymes and protects amoxicillin from the loss of antibacterial activity caused by the production of beta-lactamases by the main pathogens and opportunistic microorganisms.
 It is active against many gram-positive and gram-negative aerobes and a number of anaerobes.
-Indications: tonsillitis, pharyngitis, sinusitis, acute and chronic otitis media and other inflammatory diseases of the respiratory tract, urogenital organs, etc. Usage: per os for adults and children with a body weight of more than 40 kg - but 375 or 625 mg (depending on the severity of the infection ) every 8 hours.
-Suspension and injection solution are prescribed to children and adults in doses according to age, according to the instructions enclosed in the drug package.
+Indications: tonsillitis, pharyngitis, sinusitis, acute and chronic otitis media and other inflammatory diseases of the respiratory tract, genitourinary organs, etc. Application: per os for adults and children weighing more than 40 kg - but 375 or 625 mg (depending on the severity of the infection) every 8 hours.
+Suspension and injection solution are prescribed to children and adults in doses appropriate for age, according to the instructions included in the package of the drug.

-Taromentine.
-Produced in tablets and powder for injection.
-1 tablet contains amoxicillin 250 or 500 mg and clavulanic acid 125 mg (see above amoxiclav).
+Taromentin.
+Available in tablets and powder for injection.
+1 tablet contains amoxicillin 250 or 500 mg and clavulanic acid 125 mg (see amoxiclav above).
 The drug should not be administered intramuscularly.
-Indications: tonsillitis, pharyngitis, sinusitis, laryngitis, otitis, etc. It is used for antibiotic prophylaxis in surgery: in the operation up to 1 h - intravenously once 1.2 g during anesthesia, with longer interventions - up to 4 doses during the first 24 hours and several days after the operation.
+Indications: tonsillitis, pharyngitis, sinusitis, laryngitis, otitis, etc. It is used for antibiotic prophylaxis in surgery: for operations up to 1 hour - intravenously once 1.2 g during induction of anesthesia, for longer interventions - up to 4 doses during the first 24 hours and several days after surgery.

 Cephalosporins.

 Ceftriaxone.
-Has a bacteriostatic property (inhibits transpentidase, disrupts the biosynthesis of the mucopeptide of the bacterial cell wall).
-It has a wide spectrum of action, it can act on multidrug resistant strains tolerant to penicillins and cephalosporins of the first generations and aminoglycosides (streptomycin, kanamycin, gentamicin, etc.).
-Indication: upper and lower respiratory tract infections, ENT organs, etc. Application: intramuscularly and intravenously.
-Adults and children over 12 years 1-2 g once a day, if necessary up to 4 g in two injections after 12 hours.
-The method of preparation of the solution is indicated in the instructions for the drug.
+Has a bacteriostatic property (inhibits transpentidase, disrupts the biosynthesis of bacterial cell wall mucopeptide).
+Has a broad spectrum of action, can act on multiresistant strains that are tolerant to penicillins and first-generation cephalosporins and aminoglycosides (streptomycin, kanamycin, gentamicin, etc.).
+Indications: infections of the upper and lower respiratory tract, ENT organs, etc. Application: intramuscular and intravenous.
+Adults and children over 12 years old 1-2 g once a day, if necessary, up to 4 g in two injections after 12 hours.
+The method of preparing the solution is indicated in the instructions for the drug.

-From cefalosporin series for the treatment of angina and exacerbations of chronic tonsillitis, as well as treatment of chronic tonsillitis without exacerbation, in the presence of contraindications to radical surgical treatment, ceftriaabol, ceftriaxone, ceftizoxime, cephalothym, etc., as well as antimicrobial drugs in combinations can be recommended.
+Of the cephalosporin drugs for the treatment of tonsillitis and exacerbations of chronic tonsillitis, as well as the treatment of chronic tonsillitis outside of exacerbation in the presence of contraindications to radical surgical treatment, ceftriabol, ceftriaxone, ceftizoxime, cephalotim, etc., as well as antimicrobial drugs in combinations, can be recommended.

 Fugentin.
-Produced in the form of drops for the nose and ear.
-Contains gentamicin (active against most Gram-positive and Gram-negative bacteria, including resistant strains) and fusidine (potentiates the effect of gentamicin on staphylococci, including those resistant to other antibiotics, bacteriostatically affects corynebacteria, peptostaphylococci, peptostreptococcus, propionobacteria, clostridia, etc. Indication: purulent-inflammatory diseases of the ear, throat (chronic tonsillitis), nose and paranasal sinuses); It is used as a preventive measure of infectious complications in surgical interventions on the paranasal sinuses.
-Application: drops in the ear and nose; with chronic tonsillitis 2-3 ml is dissolved in 100-200 ml of distilled water or isotonic sodium chloride solution and washed lacunas, daily 5 days.
+Available in the form of nasal and ear drops.
+Contains gentamicin (active against most gram-positive and gram-negative bacteria, including resistant strains) and fusidin (potentiates the effect of gentamicin on staphylococci, including those resistant to other antibiotics, has a bacteriostatic effect on corynebacteria, peptostaphylococci, peptostreptococci, propionobacteria, clostridia, etc. Indications: purulent-inflammatory diseases of the ear, throat (chronic tonsillitis), nose and paranasal sinuses); used to prevent infectious complications during surgery on the paranasal sinuses.
+Application: ear and nose drops; For chronic tonsillitis, 2-3 ml is dissolved in 100-200 ml of distilled water or isotonic sodium chloride solution and the lacunae are washed daily for 5 days.

-Often, with XT and other ENT diseases that do not require intensive suppression of the pathogenic microbiota, homeopathic remedies can be used that have a beneficial effect on trophic processes in the relevant organs, as well as a certain calming and tranquilizing effect.
+Often, for HT and other ENT diseases that do not require intensive suppression of pathogenic microbiota, homeopathic remedies can be used, which have a beneficial effect on trophic processes in the corresponding organs, as well as a certain calming and tranquilizing effect.

-Lymphomyosot - a drop for taking per os, containing 17 ingredients.
-Indications: chronic hypertrophic inflammatory processes, including signs of body allergization (enlargement of lymph nodes, exudative diathesis, adenoids, chronic hypertrophic tonsillitis, etc.).
-Application: per os 10 drops 3 times a day.
+Lymphomyosot - drops for oral administration, containing 17 ingredients.
+Indications: chronic hypertrophic inflammatory processes, including those with signs of allergization of the body (enlarged lymph nodes, exudative diathesis, adenoids, chronic hypertrophic tonsillitis, etc.).
+Application: per os, 10 drops 3 times a day.

-Euphorbium compositum Nazentropfen C - a spray for the nose, contains 8 homeopathic remedies, in complex having anti-inflammatory, reparative, antiallergic effect.
-When inflammatory manifestations are simultaneously used Traumeel C Engiapol.
+Euphorbium compositum Nazentropfen S is a nasal spray containing 8 homeopathic remedies that together provide anti-inflammatory, reparative and anti-allergic effects.
+Traumeel S Engiapol is used simultaneously for inflammatory manifestations.
 Along with the anti-inflammatory effect, it has a beneficial trophic effect on the mucous membrane.
-Indication: rhinitis of various genesis (viral, bacterial, allergic, hyperplastic, atrophic), oes, hay fever, adenoids, chronic tonsillitis, ear and auditory tube diseases.
-Application: intranasally injected into each half of the nose at 1-2 doses 3-5 times a day; children under 6 years - 1 dose 3-4 times a day.
-It is possible to use children up to 1 year (1 dose 2 times a day).
+Indications: rhinitis of various origins (viral, bacterial, allergic, hyperplastic, atrophic), ozena, hay fever, adenoids, chronic tonsillitis, diseases of the ear and auditory tube.
+Application: spray intranasally into each half of the nose, 1-2 doses 3-5 times a day; children under 6 years old - 1 dose 3-4 times a day.
+Can be used by children under 1 year old (1 dose 2 times a day).

-Concluding the section on the non-surgical treatment of chronic tonsillitis, it should be noted that the effect of such treatment does not occur immediately, but grows gradually and requires several courses of treatment in combination with the appointment of vitamins, restorative physiotherapy measures, observance of rational mode of work and rest, exclusion of domestic and occupational hazards.
-Non-operative treatment is advisable to spend in sanatorium-resort conditions.
-The success of nonoperative treatment is largely facilitated by previously conducted "semi-surgical" methods aimed at optimizing the state of the amygdala tissue and its purification from products of chronic inflammation and microorganisms.
+In conclusion of the section on non-surgical treatment of chronic tonsillitis, it should be noted that the effect of such treatment does not occur immediately, but increases gradually and requires several courses of treatment in combination with the prescription of vitamins, general strengthening physiotherapeutic measures, compliance with a rational work and rest regime, and the exclusion of household and professional hazards.
+Non-surgical treatment is advisable to carry out in sanatorium and resort conditions.
+The success of non-surgical treatment is largely facilitated by preliminary "semi-surgical" methods aimed at optimizing the condition of the tonsil tissue and cleansing it of chronic inflammation products and microorganisms.

 You are reporting a typo in the following text: